 When looking for a broker-agent who can sell general commercial liability insurance, the first thing you want to do is verify that he or she is licensed by the State of California’s Department of Insurance (CDI).
-By California law, the broker-agent is required to have his or her license displayed in his or her office and to have the license number printed prominently on his or her business card.
+By California law, the broker-agent is required to have his or her license displayed in their office and to have the license number printed prominently on their business card.

 The term “broker-agent” might be a little confusing to the average reader.
 It is actually the name of the CDI license designation.
 A broker and an agent are quite different.